 With a sudden jerks of his body, his thighs flexed and I slowly rose from the ground.
 Adam’s body quaked under my weight, and by the time he had miraculously straightened his legs, his knees shook and he breathed is short, exaggerated pants.

-He moved with shaky movement, each step thundering down and vibrating the pavement.
+He moved with shaky movements, each step thundering down and vibrating the pavement.
 I sat on his shoulders, eyes fixated on the hoop as we came closer to it.
-Each step was filled with more anticipation and more excitement than the last.
+Each step was filled with more anticipation than the last.
 We’d come to the threshold of the hoop when Adam’s knees began to buckle, and I could feel myself sinking like I had fallen into quicksand.

 “Just throw it, Flynn.
 For God’s sake, just throw it!”

 And so I did.
-I flung my arms behind my head, and then in a quick motion forced it up and then down towards the pavement, looping it through the hoop like I was threading a needle.
-Under my feet, I could feel myself falling closer to the ground along with the basketball that fell with a thud, and in a moment’s time, Adam, the basketball, and I were all laying on the ground deflated.
+I flung my arms behind my head, and then in a quick motion forced the ball through the hoop like I was threading a needle.
+I could feel myself falling closer to the ground along with the basketball and in a moment’s time, Adam, the basketball, and I were all laying on the ground deflated.

 “We gotta do that for the tryouts,” I said.
-“I’ll look so cool out there that they’ll have to let me on the team.
+“I’ll look so cool out there.
+They’ll have to let me on the team.
 C’mon, Adam.
 Please?”
 I jostled him.
-He looked back at me unamused.
+He looked back at me, unamused.

 “Fine.
 You can have it.
-I won’t be needing it soon enough because I’ll be swimming in popularity,”
+I won’t be needing it when I’m swimming in popularity.”

 I was somewhat right with the swimming part.
 At tryouts, Adam and I performed our trick.
-I stood on his back and slam-dunked the basketball into the hoop just liked we practiced, but on Adam’s way down when he began to fall under my weight, he tripped over his own feet and left us sailing into the water cooler that was left for the basketball players.
+I stood on his back and slam-dunked the basketball into the hoop just liked we practiced.
+But on the way down, Adam tripped over his own feet and sent us sailing into the water cooler.
 Coach Malone gawked at us confused, his face contorted like he had some sort of stomach cramp.
-He had an ugly way of thinking.
-He barked at us and told us to leave for wasting his time, but as Adam and I left, still dripping from the cooler water and once again deflated like the basketball back at Adam’s place, Coach Malone called for me to come back.
+He barked at us and told us to leave for wasting his time. but as Adam and I left, still dripping with water and once again deflated, Coach Malone called for me to come back.
 He looked at the sheet and asked if I was related to Zofia Pawlack.
-I said yes, and he told me that he went to school with my mother.
+I said yes, and he told me that he had gone to school with my mom.

-“Fine girl,” he said, “I went to prom with your mother.
+“Fine girl,” he said.
+“I went to prom with your mother.
 We had a little something something goin’ on there for a while.”
-I would later find this statement to be true, because right there in my mom’s phonebook was a picture of 17 year old Coach Malone.
+I would later find this statement to be true, because right there in my mom’s yearbook was a picture of 17-year-old Coach Malone.
 He still had hair back then, and his eyebrows didn’t wrinkle into a unibrow like they do now.